 In accordance with the School Tobacco Control Act 128 of 2000, smoking in school or on school property is strictly prohibited, as well as the possession or use of any tobacco/nicotine-related product.
 Tobacco/nicotine includes a lighted or unlit cigarette, cigar, pipe or other smoking or vapping product or material and smokeless tobacco/nicotine in any form.
 It is illegal in the state of Pennsylvania for anyone under the age of 18 to purchase cigarettes.
 "Electronic cigarettes" means any oral device that provides a vapor of liquid nicotine, lobellia, and/or other substance, and the use or inhalation of which simulates smoking.
 The term shall include such devices, whether they are manufactured, distributed, marketed, or sold as e-cigarettes, e-cigars, e-pipes, or under any other profuct name or descriptor.
 Any student who serves as a "look out" will be treated as smoking.
 Smoking (which includes vaping) or possession or use of tobacco/nicotine-related products is not permitted anywhere in the school building, School transportation, on school grounds or at bus stops.
-This prohibition extends to all buses, vans and other vehicles owned by, leased by or under the control of the school district.
-The prohibition further extends to all school buildings, stadiums, bleachers or any other form of property owned by, leased by or under the control of the school district.
-Smoking or use of tobacco-related products is not permitted in cars parked on school grounds, nor is it permitted during any school activity, day or night.
+This prohibition further extends to all school buildings, stadiums, bleachers or any other form of property owned by, leased by or under the control of the school district.
+Smoking or use of tobacco-related products is not permitted any school activity, day or night.
 In addition to disciplinary action, students will be subject to monetary fines as imposed by the magistrate's office.
 These fines may be imposed for each incident:

 - a) First offense a two (2) day in-school suspension will be imposed, or greater action appropriate to the student's past disciplinary history in accordance with this policy will be taken.
 Students also may be required to read articles, complete workbooks or view films pertaining to the hazards of smoking.
 (Fine \$150.00, or current levy) - b) Second offense a two (2) day out-of-school suspension and a one (1) day in-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken.
 During the In-school suspension, the student may be taken out for a more in-depth tobacco/nicotine cessation class and review of previous cessation attempt.
 This class will be provided by either the Drug and Alcohol Prevention specialist or by the middle school nurse.
-(Fine \$150.00, or current levy) - c) Third offense a five (5) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken.
+(Fine \$150.00, or current levy)

+- c) Third offense a five (5) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken.
 (Fine \$150.00, or current levy) - d) Fourth offense A ten (10) day out-of-school suspension will be imposed or greater action appropriate to past disciplinary history in accordance with this policy will be taken.
-(Fine - \$150.00, or current levy)
+(Fine \$150.00, or current levy)

 In addition, if a student is caught smoking/vaping on the school bus, that student will also receive a bus suspension.
 The length of the bus suspension may vary according to the number of offenses and student's prior disciplinary history.
 The bus suspensions may vary from three (3) through ten (10) days and will be assigned along with the appropriate discipline outlined above.
 Possession and custody of any item that is illegal, unlawful or considered to be dangerous may result in suspension; police and parent/guardian will be notified.

-41. Stealing/Theft
+33. Stealing/Theft